A. The parable of the ten virgins.

 Then He will also say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.’
 Then they also will answer Him, saying, ‘Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?’
 Then He will answer them, saying, ‘Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me.’
 And these will go away into everlasting punishment, but the righteous into eternal life.”

 a.
-Inasmuch as you did not do it to one of the least of these, you did not do it to Me: The charge against these lost ones did not concern any flagrant violation of a moral code, but their indifferent attitude toward Jesus (and His people).
+Inasmuch as you did not do it to one of the least of these, you did not do it to Me: The charge against the lost ones did not concern any obvious moral violation, but their indifferent attitude toward Jesus (and His people).
 Their indifference sealed their doom.
 Throughout this chapter, the point has been emphasized: the price of indifference is too high to pay.

 b.
 Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: Jesus clearly points out that hell was prepared for the devil and his angels.
 Men only go there because they have willingly cast their lot with the devil and his angels.